pamosima/RADKit-tools/README.md

 ### [Python Click Application](#python-click-application)

-This component retrieves devices from the Meraki Dashboard and transfers them to the RADKit service, along with retrieving the current VLAN configuration.
+This component retrieves devices from the Meraki Dashboard or Cisco Catalyst Center and transfers them to the RADKit service, along with retrieving the current VLAN configuration.

 ### [Ansible Playbooks](#ansible-playbooks)